JeffersonLab/SRO-RTDP/rtdp/cuda/gpu_proxy/cylc/README.md

 - The workflow uses Apptainer containers for isolation and reproducibility
 - GPU access is enabled through the `--nv` flag in Apptainer
 - All components communicate via TCP/IP sockets
+- The workflow is installed in `~/cylc-run/gpu-proxy`
+- All configuration is managed in `flow.cylc`